svick/Incremental-Dumps/README.md

 ### Linux

-You will need cmake 2.8 and gcc 4.8 (gcc 4.7 could work too, I haven't tested that).
+You will need cmake 2.8 and GCC 4.6 or newer.
 To compile this project, run:

     cmake .